mate-academy/layout_task-guideline/html-css-code-style-rules.md

 </details>

 <details>
-  <summary>Line length</summary>
+  <summary>Keep your code line length below 80</summary>

-  -  Keep your code line length below 80.
+  - It’s not only historical tradition, but also allows your code to fit into one standard screen, without horizontal scroll.
-  It’s not only historical tradition, but also allows your code to fit into one standard screen, without horizontal scroll.
   But do not break the line if it cannot be broken (ex., long links).
 </details>

 <details>
-  <summary>Indentation</summary>
+  <summary>Remember about correct indentation between parent and child elements</summary>

-  - Remember about correct indentation between parent and child elements.
+  - Each level of nesting, including text, contained inside the element, requires 2-space offset.
-  Each level of nesting, including text, contained inside the element, requires 2-space offset.
   Also blank line shouldn't be between parent and child elements.

   BAD example
   ```html